Vermont law provides several ways to establish parentage. They include:

 Starting a Parentage Case

-Office of Child Support (OCS) as filer
+Help from the Office of Child Support (OCS)

-• Information sheet (Form 800)
+• Information Sheet (form 800)

 • Copy of the Voluntary Acknowledgement of Parentage form if one was signed